 In case of emergency stay tuned to the following for information regarding evacuation and shelter locations

-Mitigation - Take Steps to ensure your home and household are safe from the potential effects of disasters like floods, tornados, high winds, wild fires.
+Take steps to ensure your home and household are safe from the potential effects of disasters like floods, tornadoes, high winds, and wild fires.
 These measure can be implemented before a disaster occurs.